ngladkikh/pkonfig/docs/index.md

 APP__MY_ALIAS=123
 ```

-In this example storage will seek in dotenv file parameters named by given alias.
+In this example storage will seek in dotenv file parameters named by a given alias.
 Elsewhere in the app:

 ```python